 Checking JNI code for garbage-collection issues

-ART has a compacting garbage collector under development on the Android Open Source Project (AOSP).
-Once the compacting garbage collector is in use, objects may be moved in memory.
+The Concurrent Copying (CC) collector may move objects in memory for compaction.
 If you use C/C++ code, do not perform operations that are incompatible with compacting GC.
 We have enhanced CheckJNI to identify some potential issues (as described in JNI Local Reference Changes in ICS).

 One area to watch for in particular is the use of

 Get...ArrayElements() functions typically return a reference to the

 actual memory backing the array object.
 If you make a change to one of the

 returned array elements, the array object is itself changed (and the arguments